audioxide/data/data/posts/20191230-articles-top-10-singles-of-the-2010s.md

 ---

-It’s been quite a decade, folks.
+*It’s been quite a decade, folks.
 Congrats to those who made it to the end.
 Condolences to those who didn’t.
 Wherever you’re situated on (or off) the mortal coil I think we can all agree great singles are satisfying things to listen to, each one a sonic harbinger of albums to come.
-The 02010s had some doozies, and these were our favourites.
+The 2010s had some doozies, and these were our favourites.*

 -----